 If you do not qualify for a full or partial Direct Subsidized Loan based on your financial need, you may qualify for a Direct Unsubsidized Loan.
 This loan is not based on need; however, the federal government does not pay the interest on the Direct Unsubsidized Loan(s) while you are in school or have loans in a deferred status.
 Student loan borrowers are eligible for all interest that accrues on the loan while enrolled, during your grace period, and any deferment periods.
 You may elect to make interest payments while in school to avoid the capitalization of interest and lower the overall repayment debt.
 Loan repayment begins six (6) months after leaving school or dropping below a half-time enrollment status.
 Independent students can borrow up to \$9,500 (Subsidized and Unsubsidized combined) for the first academic year.
-Dependent students can borrow up to \$5,500 (Subsidized and Unsubsidized combined) for the first academic year.
-The minimum repayment amount is \$50 per month; however, Direct Subsidized Loans provide many flexible repayment plans as outlined in the loan counseling materials located in the Student Finance Office.
+The minimum repayment amount is \$50 per month; however, Direct Subsidized Loans provide many flexible repayment plans as outlined in the loan counseling materials located at www.studentaid.gov.
 Payments are based on the repayment plan selected by the student.
 See the charts below for interest rate information.